-On the 11th day or ‘Ekadashi’ of the waxing moon in the lunar month of Phagun which falls in the month of February-March, Amalaki Ekadashi is observed.
-It is a Hindu holiday and marks the first day of Holi, the festival of colors.
+Amalaki Ekadashi is observed on the 11th day or Ekadashi of the waxing moon in the lunar month of Phagun which falls in the month of February-March.
 It falls between the onset of Holi and the day of Maha Shivratri.
-Regarded as one of the most pious and important Ekadashis among all the 24 Ekadashis that take place in a year, it is also known as Phagun Shukla Ekadashi as it falls in the month of Phagun.
+Regarded as one of the most pious and important Ekadashis among all the 24 Ekadashis that take place in a year

-1. On this pious day, devotees wake up early and take a bath before they offer prayers to Lord Vishnu.
-This starts with the observance of various rituals like the devotees observe a Sankalp by taking some sesame seeds and a coin in the palm in order to attain salvation (moksha) after death.
+- On this pious day, devotees wake up early and take a bath before they offer prayers to Lord Vishnu.
+This starts with the observance of various rituals like the devotees observing a Sankalp by taking some sesame seeds and a coin in the palm in order to attain salvation (moksha) after death.

 As per the legend, there was a king named Chitrasena.
 Chitrasena was a firm devotee of Lord Vishnu who was an ardent observer of the Amalaki Ekadashi fast and was bestowed with blessings from the deity.
 Once the king went hunting with his soldiers where he was captured along with his soldiers by tribal men.
 There, as per the ritual of the tribals, the king was made ready for sacrifice to please their deity.
 Just when he was being taken away, the king fell unconscious and appeared from his body a ray of light and killed all the tribal men.

 Later, the king became conscious and was told by a voice that because of the merits of observing the fast of Amalaki Ekadashi, he was saved by Lord Vishnu.